 With several concentration choices, Mississippi College offers a wide range of courses for guests.
 Students can choose between Digital Media Production, Interpersonal and Public Communications, Public Relations, Journalism, or Sports Media.
 Students may also earn a minor in Theater.

-The Communications degree offered from Saint Anselm College focuses on both verbal and non verbal communication between people.
-The degree wants students to understand the theory and practice of the way communications is able to shape the world.
-This degree works well if paired with a degree offered from the Department of English.
+The Communications degree offered from Saint Anselm College focuses on both verbal and nonverbal communication between people.
+The degree wants students to understand the theory and practice of the way communications are able to shape the world.
+This degree works well if paired with a degree offered by the Department of English.

 The University of North Dakota offers small class sizes with affordable tuition for students looking to pursue a degree in Communications.
-The university allows for students to complete their degree either in person attending class, or in an online format.
-This gives flexible class options for students to live off campus, or to work while still completing a degree.
+The university allows students to complete their degree either in person attending class or in an online format.
+This gives flexible class options for students to live off-campus, or to work while still completing a degree.

 Completing a Communications degree at Fairfield University means that students will have the ability to learn more about the way people connect with one another.
 The degree focuses on the way communication is able to form and shape relationships between social groups, families, and politics.
 The Communication degree offers a range of possible courses allowing students to focus on their particular area of interest.